archeranimesh/pelicanBlog/content/articles/pelican/pelican-settings-files.md

 * `pelicanconf.py`
 * `publishconf.py`

-Lets check what is the use of these 2 files, and how to manipulate these files to get the most out of pelican.
+Let's check what is the use of these 2 files, and how to manipulate these files to get the most out of pelican.

 These setting files are mostly passed to the templates associated with the themes to generate the site, all these settings are some parameters to these templates.